m5c/AsyncRestLib/README.md

  * Standard request-reply protocols do not support asynchronous updates, because communication is always client-initiated.
  * RESTful APIs commonly use HTTP, which is a request-reply protocol.
 HTTP provides extreme technological flexibility for the client side.

-This library extends Spring Boot to enable asynchronous update notifications over HTTP Rest Controllers, with minimal code changes.
+This library extends Spring Boot to enable asynchronous update notifications by HTTP Rest Controllers, with minimal code changes.

 ## Basic Usage